nikirill/personalpage/content/post/greencard.md

 ### Support letters

 In my opinion, the letters of support are the most crucial part of a strong petition.
 I got eight letters to be on the safe side but I would say that one needs at least four.
 Anecdotally, the recent USCIS adjudication guidelines instruct to favor letters by recommenders who either have collaborated with the petitioner or know their work reasonably well.
 The letters need substance in them, and the recommenders should be experts in their respective fields.
-Law firms sometimes suggest submitting without support letters but, frankly, this is simply to save their effort and time and hope for the best.
+Law firms sometimes suggest submitting without support letters but, frankly, this is simply to save their effort and time, and hope for the best.

 Out of my eight recommenders, two were my former research advisors, four were university professors who knew me and my work a little bit---because we either had met at a conference, I had given a talk at their seminar at some point, or I had previously interviewed to work with them---and two were applied scientists from a tech company that deployed a small piece of my research in its product.
 Two recommenders offered to write their letters (I have excluded them from the posted petition above), and I drafted the remaining six that the recommenders later edited to their preference.
 I used the same standard structure for all the letters: